 I was absolutely delighted and instantly inspired when my friend asked me if I could make a Dark Side of the Moon® sun catcher for him.
 Absolutely, was my reply! (have you noticed my shirt on my home page?)
 Since I’d never make it for anyone else, he and I are the only ones who will ever have one.

 Very small is this little panel, at only 6″x9″.
 The colored rays of light are made from clear cathedral glass and are really delicate and incredibly beautiful.
 I’ve always admired this stunning light-prism icon from 1976 Pink Floyd.
-They have been my music idols for over 40 years (sigh), and while totally enthralled about reproducing this art, I’m also learning something new about working with thin strips of glass (see more below).
+While totally enthralled about reproducing this art, I’m also learning something new about working with thin strips of glass (see more below).
 It’s a great new challenge for me and a real pleasure to make this lovely suncatcher for my friend, Nicholas Guitard from Fredericton; photographer, artist, writer, author of Waterfalls of New Brunswick (2 versions) and The Lost Wilderness, and man with very good taste in music.

 Making the pattern was easy as this logo is so familiar.
 Sizing it to 6×9 meant just a little cropping but taking care not to stretch and distort the prism, setting the transparency way up to fade out the black background, printing 1 copy, drawing on the solder lines and numbering the pieces, scanning and printing 1 more copy for cutting up, and pattern phase was done.
 I totally loved that!